ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    world to trap to EL3.
 Requires ``ENABLE_SVE_FOR_NS`` to be set as SME is a superset of SVE.
 SME is an optional architectural feature for AArch64 and TF-A support is experimental.
-At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM or ENABLE_RME, and attempting to build with these options will fail.
+At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM and atempting to build with this option will fail.
 This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 Default is 0.

 -  ``ENABLE_SME2_FOR_NS``: Numeric value to enable Scalable Matrix Extension version 2 (SME2) for the non-secure world only.
 SME2 is an optional